ccdcoe/CDMCS/Suricata/selks/README.md

 ![Hunt view](hunt-pcap-read.png)

-## Tasks

-* get SELKS up and running
-* import `2021-01-06-Remcos-RAT-infection`
-  * what is the malicious domain used for stage1?
-  * find the malicious EXE
-  * what is the IP used to serve it?
-* import `2021-01-05-PurpleFox-EK-and-post-infection-traffic`
-  * what is the IoC for malicious host?
-  * look into `flow` records, does anything seem strange?
-* import `2022-01-01-thru-03-server-activity-with-log4j-attempts`
-  * find encoded log4j script injection
-  * decode it

 # Suricata Analytics

 Suricata Analytics is a project by Stamus Networks to develop Jupyter notebooks for EVE data exploration and threat hunting.
 Project can be cloned from public github repo: